The Red Garland Trio

 The Red Garland Trio (also referred to as Moodsville Volume 6) is an album by pianist Red Garland recorded in 1958 and released on the Moodsville label in 1960.

 Reception

-The Allmusic site awarded the album 2 stars stating "Its slow tempos fit well into the theme of that subsidiary's releases but it resulted in the set being a bit sleepy... the lack of variety makes this reissue one of Red Garland's lesser efforts.
+Allmusic awarded the album 2 stars stating "Its slow tempos fit well into the theme of that subsidiary's releases but it resulted in the set being a bit sleepy... the lack of variety makes this reissue one of Red Garland's lesser efforts.